webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 acquire a valid JWT.
 Applying narrow limits to the period over which a replayable token can be reused limits the potential value of a stolen token to an attacker and can increase the difficulty of stealing a token.
-Placing a hard upper limit of 24 hours on the "exp" claim in the JWT allows a push service to reject tokens that have excessively long expiration times.
+Placing a hard upper limit on the "exp" claim in the JWT allows a push service to reject tokens that have excessively long expiration times.

 An application server might offer falsified contact information.
 A push service operator therefore cannot use the presence of unvalidated contact information as